Skycoder42/QtDataSync/README.md

 - Add a second device to your account to synchronize data between them

 #### Initialize QtDataSync
 After adding datasync to your project, the next step is to setup datasync.
 In your main, you need to once create a setup.
 This **must** be done before you create any other datasync class, but after that, you can use it in your whole application from any thread.
 Multi-Process setups are possible, but more complicated.
-See TODO for more details.
+See documentation for more details.

 To setup datasync, simply use the Setup class:
 ```cpp